CityGen3D is a work-in-progress Unity

 You can then use the CityGen3D interface to choose your textures and prefabs, before CityGen3D generates your scene using a combination of procedural geometry & texturing, terrain deformation, and prefab spawning.

-Please take a look at the Features section of this website for more details on how you can get Unity to make environments for you using CityGen3D.
+Please take a look at the Modules section of this website for more details on how you can get Unity to make environments for you using CityGen3D.